LinoYeen/Namelists/readme.txt

 Some usernames are grabbed by HackBolts false positives ( I will be looking for appeals ) If you need to appeal yourself please use the google form makes it 1000% easier for me.

-Namelist has names of bots ( normally accounts made within a short period of time with similar names, comprimsed accounts, malicious users and or follow bots. ) All accounts submitted will be added in after review.
+Namelist has names of bots ( normally accounts made within a short period of time with similar names, comprised accounts, malicious users and or follow bots. ) All accounts submitted will be added in after review.

 All Namelists/false-positives are [0-9 A-Z] format